w3ctag/design-reviews/.github/ISSUE_TEMPLATE/005-early-design-review.md

 ¹ For background, see our [explanation of how to write a good explainer](https://w3ctag.github.io/explainers).
 We recommend the explainer to be in [Markdown](https://github.github.com/gfm/).

-² Even for early-stage ideas, a Security and Privacy questionnaire helps us understand potential Security and Privacy issues and mitigations for your design, and can save us asking redundant questions.
+² Even for early-stage ideas, a Security and Privacy questionnaire helps us understand potential security and privacy issues and mitigations for your design, and can save us asking redundant questions.
 See https://www.w3.org/TR/security-privacy-questionnaire/.